QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Introduction

 The second line of research related to our work is the use of quantum techniques to speedup or improve the process of protein folding.
-The reason for this is because even simplified models of protein folding are NP hard combinatorial optimization problems, so polynomial speedups could in principle be expected from the use of quantum computing instead of their classical counterparts.
-The literature on this problem \cite{babbush2012construction,tavernelli2020resource, perdomo2012finding, fingerhuth2018quantum, babej2018coarse, perdomo2008construction,outeiral2020investigating} and related ones \cite{mulligan2020designing,banchi2020molecular} focuses on such simplified lattice models that are still very hard, and mostly on adiabatic computation.
+The literature on this problem \cite{babbush2012construction,robert2021resource, perdomo2012finding, fingerhuth2018quantum, babej2018coarse, perdomo2008construction,outeiral2020investigating, wong2021quantum} and related ones \cite{mulligan2020designing,banchi2020molecular} focuses on such simplified lattice models that are still very hard, and mostly on adiabatic computation.
 In contrast, our work presents much more realistic fully scalable model, parametrized in terms of the torsion angles.
 The torsion angles, also called dihedral, are angles between the atoms in the backbone structure of the protein, that determine its folding.
 An example with the smallest of the dipeptides, the glycylglycine, can be found in figure \ref{fig:glycylglycine}.
-These angles are usually three per amino acid, $\phi$, $\psi$ and $\omega$, but the latter is almost always fixed at value $\pi$ and for that reason, not commonly taken into account in the models \cite{AlphaFold}.
+These angles are usually three per amino acid, $\phi$, $\psi$ and $\omega$, but the latter is almost always fixed at value $\pi$ and for that reason, not commonly taken into account \cite{AlphaFold}.